-11. The maximum periods during which students may be registered for awards at the University are as follows (this includes any periods of interruption or deferral of studies, suspension or other absence):
+10. The maximum periods during which students may be registered for awards at the University are as follows (this includes any periods of interruption or deferral of studies, suspension or other absence):

 Award title Normal length FT (PT) (academic years) Maximum FT (PT) academic years

+Foundation Certificate 1 (2) 2 (3) years

 Certificate of HE 1 (2) 2 (3) years

 Diploma of HE 2 (4) 4 (5) years

 Foundation Degree 2 (4) 4 (5) years

 Bachelor's Degree with or without Honours 3 (6) 6 (8) years

 Postgraduate Certificate 6 months (1 year) 1 (2) years

 Postgraduate Diploma 6 months (1 year) 1 (3)

 Master's Degree 1 (2) 2.6 (4) years

-MArch 2 (4) 4 (6)
+March 2 (4) 4 (6)

-MBA 1 (2) 2.6 (4) years

 MFA 1 (4) for 180 credits/18 months (5) for 240 credits 2 (4) for 180 credits/3 (6) for 240 credits

-- 12. Maximum registration periods for students admitted with advanced standing or for students whose mode of attendance changes during the registration period will be calculated pro rata. - 13.
+- 11. Maximum registration periods for students admitted with advanced standing or for students whose mode of attendance changes during the registration period will be calculated pro rata. - 12.
 On completion of their course or at the point they withdraw or when they reach the maximum registration period permitted, students will receive the award for the highest qualification they have achieved.
 This is determined by the number of credits achieved to that point and the achievement of the learning outcomes for the award.

-Chapter 2 - Conferment of Awards
+b) Chapter 2 - Conferment of Awards

-- 1. Where an award has been approved by the Academic Board and a student has achieved the learning outcomes of the named award and accumulated the required credits for the award, the University may make an award.
-Conferment is delegated to the Assessment Board, to award students with their degree outcome. - Where a student fails a named award for which they are enrolled, but has achieved the learning outcomes for an exit award (which has been approved by the Academic Board) and accumulated the required credits for the award, the University may make an award.
+- 1. Where an award has been approved by the Academic Board via delegated authority to the Assessment Board and a student has achieved the learning outcomes of the named award and accumulated the required credits for the award, the University may make an award.
+Conferment is delegated to the Assessment Board, to award students with their degree outcome. - 2.
+Where a student fails a named award for which they are enrolled, but has achieved the learning outcomes for an exit award an award (which has been approved by the Academic Board) and accumulated the required credits for the award, the University may make an award.